-Sometimes I feel this blog is a complete waste of time, because there is no possible way to properly convey the experience of living in China to those who have not.
-But today, a tiny event happened that I think will help me.
+Sometimes I feel this blog is a complete waste of time, because there is no possible way to properly convey the experience of living in China

 First, some background.
 This is a cash society.
 They don’t really use plastic for anything but major purchases like airline tickets or at the numerous extremely swanky malls.
 Which, on a side note, are bizarre in themselves because I couldn’t even afford to shop there in the states and yet they have these malls every few blocks it seems.
 The income levels and gaps here are both extreme and strange.
 You know, because it’s “communist” here.